ansible/ansible/docs/docsite/rst/user_guide/ansible_docker_master_slave.rst

 Slave: Docker
 ````````
 On the slave, you'll need to install a few things in order to get started.
-Let's start with installing Docker
+Let's start with installing Docker:

 .. code-block:: bash

   $ sudo yum install -y yum-utils device-mapper-persistent-data lvm2